-“I’ve gained a ton of technical skill and knowledge through the induction process and projects, but I think where Stroud has helped me develop most is in my leadership and communication skills.”
+“I’ve gained a lot of technical skills and knowledge through the induction process and on each project, but I think where Stroud has helped me develop most is in my leadership and communication skills.
+I've been able to build these skills far faster than I expected, thanks to the sheer amount of responsibility and leadership I've been trusted with this early in my career.”

 Senior Associate